Closed conformal Killing-Yano initial data: Introduction

 \section{Introduction}

 Solutions of the \emph{Killing} equation are vector fields generating infinitesimal isometries of Lorentzian spacetimes or more generally (pseudo-)Riemannian geometries.
-Generalizations of the Killing equation to higher rank tensors~\cite{cariglia} include the \emph{Killing-St\"ackel} equations on symmetric tensors, as well as the \emph{Killing-Yano} equations on $p$-forms.
+Generalizations of the Killing equation to higher rank tensors~\cite{cariglia} include the \emph{Killing-St\"ackel}~\cite{eisenhart1934} equations on symmetric tensors, as well as the \emph{Killing-Yano} equations on $p$-forms~\cite{yano1952}.
 Solutions of these equations, the higher rank Killing tensors, can be associated with so-called hidden symmetries, which are responsible for the integrability of geodesic equation, and the separability of Hamilton-Jacobi or wave/Laplace equations, as well as supersymmetric or spinorial generalizations of any of these equations~\cite{cariglia, grvh-ky, tanimoto-ky}.
-The existence of solutions of a closely related equation, the \emph{closed conformal Killing-Yano 2-form} equation~\cite{Batista2015} is also responsible for the complete integrability of Einstein's equations, resulting in the so-called \emph{Kerr-NUT-(A)dS} family of higher dimensional rotating black holes~\cite{fkk-review}.
+Of particular interest is the closely related equation for \emph{closed conformal Killing-Yano 2-form}, which is responsible for the complete integrability of Einstein's equations, resulting in the so-called \emph{Kerr-NUT-(A)dS} family of higher dimensional rotating black holes (where this 2-form is called the \emph{principal tensor}).
+This result has by now a substantial literature, with~\cite{Houri_2007a, Houri_2007b, Houri_2012, Houri_2015, sergyeyev-krtous, kfk-kerrnutads} being some key references and more listed in the extensive review~\cite{fkk-review}, and it has motivated us to focus on the equation for closed conformal Killing-Yano 2-forms.
+For our work, the most relevant aspects of this equation are its integrability conditions, which are conveniently summarized in~\cite{Batista2015}.
+Later in this work, we make use of some representation theoretic methods and Young diagrams.
+These tools have also been recently fruitfully used to study the integrability conditions of higher rank Killing-St\"ackel and Killing-Yano tensors~\cite{Houri_2018}, a development that goes in a different direction than our work.